xiongrxchn/IntelBri.github.io/index.md

 #### Sampling frequency

-According to the sampling principle, the sampling frequency (fs) needs to be at least twice the measured signal frequency (fh): fs > 2fh.
-If the sampling frequency was chosen to be too small, not only the raw signal could not be described clearly and correctly, but also aliasing would occur, which block the way to attain the useful data information.
+According to the sampling principle, the sampling frequency (fs) needs to be at least twice the measured signal frequency (FH): fs > 2fh.
+If the sampling frequency was chosen to be too small, the raw signal could not be described clearly and correctly, but aliasing would occur, which block the way to attain the useful data information.

   - Accelerometer: The accelerator sensor is installed on the moving cars to test its vibration on the z-axis.
 Due to the limitation of Raspberry Pi, the team uses  10 Hz frequency at first and a host of pre-experiments were conducted.

-  - GPS sensor: The max frequency of GPS module is 10Hz, and the default frequency is 1 Hz.
+  GPS sensor: The GPS module's max frequency is 10Hz, and the default frequency is 1 Hz.
 Here, the team uses the default frequency.

 #### Absent value of sensors

-GPS receivers often encounter missing signals, especially when the GPS receiver is moving and encounter various obstructions such as bridges, buildings, tunnels, etc. The receiver cannot receive GPS signals with sufficient signal-to-noise ratio, and the positioning may be interrupted.
+GPS receivers often miss some signals, especially when moving various obstructions such as bridges, tunnels, etc. The module loses GPS signals and the positioning may be interrupted.
 In most cases, this positioning interruption lasts for a short time.
-In our experiments, we can use the linear interpolation between GPS readings as the georeferenced locations due to the low speed of the testing cars.
+In our experiments, we use the linear interpolation between GPS readings as the georeferenced locations due to the testing cars' low speed.

 For the zero readings of the accelerometer, the team also ﬁlls the missing values with linear interpolation.

 #### Signal smoothing

-To discover important patterns in our data while leaving out things that are unimportant (i.e. noise), the teams apply moving average to smooth the accelerometer signals.
-The goal of smoothing is to produce slow changes in value so that it's easier to see trends in our data.
+To discover important patterns in our data while leaving out unimportant things (i.e., noise), the teams apply moving average to smooth the accelerometer signals.
+The smoothing goal is to produce slow changes in value to reflect data trends.

 ### 3.4 Pavement defect patterns